jonnonz1/nz-statute-book/acts/public/2013/crown-minerals-amendment-act-2013.md

   (9) The Minister, the chief executive, or an enforcement officer may use information supplied under this section at any time before or after the information is required to be made available under any of subsections (6) to (8) for the purpose of exercising any power or performing any function conferred on the person by or under this Act.
   (10) Section 90A applies to any information that, because of its use in accordance with subsection (9), is disclosed.
   (11) Nothing in this section requires the chief executive to send or make available any records, reports, information, or returns relating to the calculation and payment of royalties by permit holders.
-  (1) The Minister, an appropriate Minister, the chief executive, or any enforcement officer must not disclose any information provided under or for the purposes of any of sections 23A, 24, 32, 35, 35A, 36, 41, 41A, 41B, 41C, 61B, 61C, 90, and 99F unless—
+  (1) The Minister, an appropriate Minister, the chief executive, or any enforcement officer must not disclose any information provided under or for the purposes of any of sections 23A, 24, 32, 33A to 33D, 35, 35A, 36 to 38, 41 to 41C, 42, 42A, 46, 61, 61B, 61C, 90, 99E, and 99F unless—
     (a) the disclosure is for the purposes of, or in connection with, the performance or exercise of any function, duty, or power conferred or imposed by or under this Act on the Minister, the chief executive, or any enforcement officer; or
     (b) the information is publicly available; or
     (c) the disclosure is with the consent of the person to whom the information relates, or to whom the information is confidential; or